hako-mikan/sd-webui-regional-prompter/prompt_en.md

 ## Tutorial on specifying regions with prompts

-There are limitations to methods of specifying areas in advance.
-This is because specifying areas can be a hindrance when designating complex shapes or dynamic compositions.
-In the region specified by the prompt, the area is determined after the image generation has begun.
-This allows us to accommodate compositions and complex areas.
+There are limitations to methods of specifying regions in advance.
+This is because specifying regions can be a hindrance when designating complex shapes or dynamic compositions.
+In the region specified by the prompt, the region is determined after the image generation has begun.
+This allows us to accommodate compositions and complex regions.

 Let's take a look at an example.
 The following image was created by the next prompt.
 It's a grand color transition.